varveler/Notes-on-Learn-Solidity-Blockchain-and-Smart-Contracts-in-a-Free-16-Hour-Course-by-freeCodeCamp/README.md

 Both of these attacks are very difficult to do in proof of work and proof of stake.

 ## Scalability Problem
-The more nodes want to participate in transactions and in validating the more it costs to make a transaction (gas fee rices).
+The more nodes want to participate in transactions and in validating the more it costs to make a transaction (gas fee rises).

 ETH 2 will solve this with Sharding.

 **Sharding** is a blockchain of blockchains increases the number of transactions in under layers of the main blockchain.
-.

 **Layer 1** Base layer blockchain implementation like Bitcoin Ethereum, Avalanche.